FundaGlobalSolutions/ansys-tutorials/CFD/Multiphase-Flow-VOF/index.md

 ## 🎥 Visual Outputs

-*(You can upload your animations, images, and simulation snippets here)*

-Examples you may include:

 - Water–air interface motion animation
 - Volume fraction contours
 - Velocity vectors and streamlines
 - Free-surface shape evolution

-These visuals help clients understand the depth and accuracy of the simulation work you provide.

 ---